0xB10C/peer-observer/README.md

 ## Components and their interaction

 The peer-observer consists of multiple components.
-Primiarly an `extractor` that extracts events from a Bitcoin Core node and multiple `tools` that process the extracted data.
-The `extractor` and `tools` are connected with a [nats.io]-based PUB-SUB connection via a NATS server.
+One or more `extractors` that extract events from a Bitcoin Core node and multiple `tools` that process the extracted data.
+The `extractors` and `tools` are connected with a [nats.io]-based PUB-SUB connection via a NATS server.
 The exchanged messages are serialized protobuf structures.

-The extractor is written in Rust and uses the Bitcoin Core tracepoints to extract events like received and send P2P messages, open and closed P2P connections, mempool changes, and more.
+The `ebpf-extractor` is written in Rust and uses the Bitcoin Core tracepoints to extract events like received and send P2P messages, open and closed P2P connections, mempool changes, and more.
 This is implemented using the USDT capabilites of [libbpf-rs].
 The Bitcoin P2P protocol messages are deserialized using [rust-bitcoin].